osohq/oso/docs/getting-started/quickstart.rst

 A Quick Note on Type Checking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You may have already guessed that the ``Expense`` term following the colon in the head of our policy rule is specifying an argument type.
+You may have already guessed that the ``Expense`` term following the colon in the head of our policy rule: Actor is specifying an argument type.
 This is a :ref:`specializer <Specialization>` that controls rule execution based on whether it matches the supplied argument.
 In general, arguments match specializers if they are an instance of the specializer class.
 Here, we specialize the third argument on